-A breast magnetic resonance imaging (MRI) test is a diagnostic examination.
+A breast magnetic resonance imaging (MRI) test is an imaging test that does not use radiation.
 It uses magnetic fields to capture multiple images of the breast tissue.
-These images are combined to create detailed, computer-generated pictures of your breasts.
+These images are combined to create detailed pictures of the inside of your breasts.

 Reasons a person might need a breast MRI